lqh929289158/MagWrist_Software/README.md

 /* MPU9250 Part */
 Acc_X Acc_Y Acc_Z Gyr_X Gyr_Y Gyr_Z  0
 ```
 That means you have to read 11 lines to get all sensors' data.

+For the first 10 lines, which are data of magnetometers, the number in the end of the line is the number of the magnetometer shown [here](https://raw.githubusercontent.com/lqh929289158/MagWrist_Hardware/master/Figures/MagArray.JPG).

+For the last line, which is data of motion sensor, the number in the end of the line is just the number of I2C master.
+No need to cara about it.

 ## Start with RealTimeShow.py First!